cloud-elements/devportal/docs/guides/build-elements/config.md

 The information that you need to enter to configure your element differs depending on the authorization type.

-## Configure OAuth and OAuth2
+## Configure Basic Porperties

+Regardless of the authorization type, you'll need to enter the following:

 1. In **Base URL** enter the URL where all API Requests will be sent.
 See [Base URL and Pagination](#base-url-and-pagination).
 2. Enter pagination information:
   * **Max Page Size** supported by the API provider.
 See [Base URL and Pagination](#base-url-and-pagination).
   * **Pagination Type** supported by the API provider.
 See [Base URL and Pagination](#base-url-and-pagination).

-1. Complete the OAuth 2 information
+## Configure OAuth and OAuth2

+To configure Oauth 2.0 elements:

+1. Click **Authentication**.
-1. If the Cloud Service uses OAuth 1 or OAuth 2, complete the following: See [OAuth Authorization](#oauth-authorization).
+2. Complete the following required parameters: See [OAuth Authorization](#oauth-authorization).
   * OAuth Authorization Url:
   * OAuth API Key:
   * OAuth API Secret